 - 8 large egg whites

-Preheat the oven to 350 F. Lightly grease or oil two 9 inch round cake pans.
+Pre-heat the oven to 350 F. Lightly grease or oil two 9-inch round cake pans.
 Line the bottoms of the pans with parchment paper and, once in place, lightly grease or oil the paper.
 Dust the parchment and the sides of the pan lightly with flour and tap the sides of the pan to shake out the excess.
 Set aside.

 In a medium-sized mixing bowl, combine the flour, baking powder, and salt, and set aside.

 In a large mixing bowl, use an electric hand mixer or a standing mixer to beat together the soy margarine and 2 cups of the sugar until the mixture is light and fluffy, about 4 minutes.
 Add the vanilla, beating well to combine.
-With the mixer on a low speed setting, add the dry ingredients in several additions, alternating with the almond milk until all of the dry ingredients and almond milk have been added.
+With the mixer on low speed, add the dry ingredients in several additions, alternating with the almond milk until all of the dry ingredients and almond milk have been added.
 Beat until the mixture is just combined and set aside.

-In another large mixing bowl using an electric hand mixer (be sure to clean and dry the beaters before using) or in the bowl of a standing mixer, beat the egg whites until forming very soft, foamy peaks, about 1-2 minutes.
+In another large mixing bowl using an electric hand mixer (be sure to clean and dry the beaters before using) or in the bowl of a standing mixer, beat the egg whites until forming very soft, foamy peaks, about 1 to 2 minutes.
 Gradually add the remaining 1/4 cup sugar and beat until forming stiff, glossy peaks, about 4 minutes more.
 In three additions, add the egg whites to the flour mixture, gradually folding in the white with a spatula until combined.